 Ward 5 News

-The new safety device is a pedestrian activated Rectangular Rapid Flashing Beacon intended to increase the visibility of uncontrolled marked crosswalks.
+The new safety device is a pedestrian activated Rectangular Rapid Flashing Beacon (RRFB) intended to increase the visibility of uncontrolled marked crosswalks.

 Vice Mayor Richard Fimbres and the Ward 5 staff want to wish you and your families a safe and Happy Thanksgiving.
 The Ward 5 Council Office will be closed Thursday, November 22 and Friday, November 23.
 If you have questions or need to deal with an issue on Friday, November 23, please call the City Clerk’s Office (520) 791-4213.